Risks and Rewards of Artificial Intelligence with Cade Metz

 10:12 What is artificial general intelligence (AGI)?

-13:06 Why is the AGI Argument a religious argument?
+13:06 Why is the artificial general intelligence argument considered a religious argument?

 15:25 Moore's law and AGI.

 17:47 Is AI going to take knowledge workers’ jobs?

 23:39 Public perception of AI: real or overblown?